NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weCapabilities.rst

 #.
 Surrogate Modeling

-     A. SimCenterUQ Engine Surrogating Options:
+     A. SimCenterUQ Engine Surrogate Options:

         #.
 Surrogate modeling using Probabilistic Learning on Manifolds (PLoM)